 Step – 3 Prevent Unintentional Emergency Calling

-In order to avoid accidentally calling the emergency services, You can enable the Countdown Sound feature as well.
-This will make sure that your iPhone plays a warning sound while the feature is counting down to call 911.
+To avoid accidentally calling the emergency services, You can enable the Countdown Sound feature as well.
+This feature makes sure that your iPhone plays a warning sound while its counting down to call 911.

 If you have not set up the Medical ID on your iPhone, we recommend that you look at our detailed article here.